mesmerizedchild/mch-carousel/README.md

 * **Under which licence is MCh Carousel released?**
 This software is released under the MIT licence; see LICENCE.txt.

+* **Is there a CDN for MCh Carousel?**
+Consider using [RawGit](https://rawgit.com/), who "serves raw files directly from GitHub with proper Content-Type headers".
+You may choose between pointing to files that sit in the master branch [which are always up-to-date to the latest version of MCh Carousel], or to files  in the release branches [which are stable and never change].

 * **Is MCh Carousel responsive?**
 Mostly.
 MCh Carousel is fully responsive to changes of height, when triggered via CSS media queries [see ***** for an example].
 It's also fully responsive to changes of width triggered by CSS media queries, or by resizing the window.
 At the moment MCh Carousel is not responsive to events triggered by Javascript, such as changing the width and/or height of the DOM elements that contain the carousel.
 You may call ```MChCarousel.forceResize()``` to force the carousel to sync its height with the rest of the DOM [see the API file [*****] for a complete reference].

 * **I'm having problems with Google Chrome and other Chromium-based browsers [Opera and UC Browser]; do you know anything about it?**
     There are two known problems with Chromium that may affect an MCh Carousel: